Skip to content

 • Use as right-value quantum expression is const.
 Right-value expressions occur in the following contexts:

-• As the condition in control statement.
+• As the condition in a control statement.

-• As the argument of phase statement.
+• As the argument of a phase statement.

-Enforcement of parameter restrictions
+Enforcement of function classification

 However, flexibility is often required in the implementation of lower-level building blocks.
 The cumulative effect of the function on the quantum parameters in these cases satisfies its declared restrictions, but individual operations violate it.
 Well known examples are the implementation of Toffoli gate, and arithmetic addition in the Fourier bases.
 Both are permutation-only operations taken as a whole, but internally use Hadamard gates and rotations.